 Recommendations

-On a 1-3 years timeline, we recommend enhancing a local market for IHPs by working with international suppliers to back local projects and large-scale demonstrations within the United States.
+On a 1-3 year timeline, we recommend enhancing a local market for IHPs by working with international suppliers to back local projects and large-scale demonstrations within the United States.
 By fostering vendors' awareness of these U.S.-based use cases, it will pave the way for establishing a domestic supply by highlighting the technology’s capabilities and market opportunities.
 In addition, the creation of knowledge clusters with the local leading heat pump manufacturers to share project learnings is a way to stimulate the market and increase the supply capabilities.
+CT Utilities can work with industry organizations such as ACEEE, NEMA and the Renewable Thermal Collaborative through the Industrial Heat Pump Alliance to promote the adoption of industrial heat pumps in manufacturing plants.

-On a 3+ years timeline, we recommend stimulating the development of the local market for IHPs and offer incentives through a program or rates aimed at prompting end users to adopt Integrated Heat Pumps (IHPs) by offsetting the cost difference between electricity and natural gas.
-Currently in Connecticut, electricity is estimated to be about 4.5 times more expensive than natural gas to generate the same amount of heat.
+On a 3+ year timeline, we recommend stimulating the development of the local market for IHPs and offer incentives through a program or rates aimed at prompting end users to adopt Integrated Heat Pumps (IHPs) by offsetting the cost difference between electricity and natural gas.
+Currently in Connecticut, electricity is estimated to be about 3 times more expensive than natural gas to generate the same amount of heat.
+Most industrial heat pumps with COPs above 3 should provide a cost-effective solution for utilities and customers alike – although individual cases should be assessed.

 We also recommend keeping an eye on technological development of IHPs with higher temperature capabilities and their cost projections, as HA technologies are promising but currently expensive.
 While the technology gains maturity, food, chemicals and paper industries are the initial target market as their processes don’t require a high lift temperature.
-Current IHPs technologies can achieve COP starting at 2.5, but next generations will likely aim even higher.
+Current IHPs technologies can achieve COPs ranging from 2.5 to 6, but next generations will likely evolve towards the higher end of the range – considering current technologies are already available with COPs well above 4.

 Sources